Graduating seniors can use UHS services until January 19. Make your appointment today!

 Whether you need support now or years after experiencing sexual assault or dating violence, confidential help is available 24 hours a day.

-UHS Victim Advocacy & Violence Prevention provides free victim advocacy and confidential support to UW-Madison student victim/survivors of sexual assault, dating violence, domestic violence, and/or stalking.
+UHS Survivor Services provides free victim advocacy and confidential support to UW-Madison student victim/survivors of sexual assault, dating violence, domestic violence, and/or stalking.
 Our staff can provide emotional support, assist with arranging academic and housing accommodations, can provide information about reporting options, and support survivors in deciding what is most helpful for them.
-Please note that UHS Violence Prevention and Victim Advocacy does NOT operate a 24-hour crisis line.
+Please note that UHS Survivor Services does NOT operate a 24-hour crisis line.

 The Rape Crisis Center is a community agency providing free and confidential services for survivors of all forms of sexual violence, including medical and legal advocacy, support groups, short-term counseling, and community education.
 Chimera self-defense classes are available for a small fee.